-- ...which meaningfully engage in dialogue with persons affected by mental ill-health with respect to their needs and how the system is providing the care and treatment they need, giving persons affected by mental illhealth and their families a voice in the development of services. - ...which recognise and take account of the pivotal role played by family carers in terms of care and support offered to relatives affected by mental ill-health.
+- ...which recognise and take account of the pivotal role played by family carers in terms of care and support offered to relatives affected by mental ill health.
 Research has indicated that the risk of developing a mental health condition is 20% higher for carers who do not receive any support.
 Systems need to ensure that there are support services in place, such as information, training and respite care.
-Assessment of carers' needs and situation, and support in cases where the burden is too heavy, is also vital. - ...which allocate appropriate resources for mental health care and management, ensuring that people with mental ill-health are empowered to manage their condition is so far as they are capable to do, having access to the most appropriate and innovative treatment and care. - ...which provide reassurance to individuals in the form of distance monitoring and the use of 'E' and 'M' Health.
-Fortunately, good mental health is increasingly recognised as important for economic growth and social development; poor mental health is consistently associated with unemployment, less education, low income or standard of living, poor physical health, adverse life events and poor quality of life.
-However, across the EU, there is a lack of adequate mental health services and support available.
-Resources should be specifically ringfenced to enable the development of appropriate and accessible mental health treatment and care services and stimulate empowerment.
+Assessment of carers' needs and situation, and support in cases where the burden is too heavy, is also vital. - ...which allocate appropriate resources to assure that people with mental ill health are empowered to manage their condition is so far as they are capable to do, having access to the most appropriate and innovative treatment and care. - ...which provide reassurance to individuals in the form of distance monitoring and the use of 'E' and 'M' Health.

-Policy makers should also take action with respect to the identification and dissemination of good practice - between professionals, persons affected by mental ill-health, family carers and other stakeholders at local, regional, national and European levels - as this would help to share and develop evidence-based models and enable positive change.
+Policy makers should also take action with respect to the identification and dissemination of good practice - between professionals, patients, family carers and other stakeholders at local, regional, national and European levels - as this would help to share and develop evidence-based models and enable positive change.

-They should also provide incentives to employers to enable people affected by mental ill-health (and their carers) to either enter, participate and stay in the labour market.
+They should also provide incentives to employers to enable people affected by mental ill health (and their carers) to either enter, participate and stay in the labour market.

-Governments should launch awareness campaigns to educate society about mental ill-health and facilitate more informed views and opinions.
+Governments should launch awareness campaigns to educate society about mental ill health and facilitate more informed views and opinions.